 It is also where you will find many of the numerous festivals the neighborhood hosts throughout the year taking place.
 The Surfers Paradise Festival, Gold Coast Marathon, Gold Coast 600, and Schoolies Week provide plenty of unique opportunities dependant on the time of year that you visit.

-At the end of the day, Surfers Paradise Beach is ideal for those looking to party around the clock, no matter how they intend to do so.
+You can check out famous spots such as The Island Rooftop, Surfers Paradise Tavern, the House of Brews, and Hyde Paradiso among others.
+Surfers Paradise Beach is ideal for those looking to party around the clock, no matter how they intend to do so.

-Stay in Surfers Paradise if Nightlife is a priority during your trip, you are visiting for one of the festivals that take place here, you are a fan of surfing or beautiful beaches, you want to see some unique tourist attractions, you want to visit the largest family amusement arcade in the southern hemisphere, you are interested in shopping, you want to stay in one of the districts most iconic areas.
+Stay in Surfers Paradise if Nightlife is a priority during your trip; you are a fan of surfing or beautiful beaches; you want to visit the largest family amusement arcade in the southern hemisphere; you want to stay in one of the districts most iconic areas.

 Best Places to Stay in Gold Coast Surfers Paradise:

-3. Southport, a central business district of the Gold Coast
+3. Southport, central business district of the Gold Coast

-Our next destination of Southport is the most heavily populated area in the city, home to more than 32,000 people.
+Located just north of Surfers Paradise, Southport is the most heavily populated area in the city, home to more than 32,000 people.
 Essentially the downtown area of the city, it is the main business district in Gold Coast.

 As you would probably expect based on that, you will find a great concentration of large buildings, companies and corporations in the area.
 However, Southport isn’t just a place for workers, as there are also an incredible number of attractions and amenities to make it appealing to tourists as well.